Ethan-McKeever/Detecting-classical-nova-like-explosions-with-LISA/README.md

 # Detecting-classical-nova-like-explosions-with-LISA
 This repository includes all relevant programs used to prepare the paper of the same name.
-This Document contains the software license for this repository as well as descriptions of each program
+This Document contains the software license for this repository as well as descriptions of each program.

 License:
 Copyright (c) 2026 Neil Cornish & Ethan McKeever